-Why it's important and what you need to know
+Why it is important and what you can do

 The ideal position for your baby is with it's back against your the left side of your belly with it's head down.
 In most cases, this is the easiest position for a baby to navigate the pelvis, rotating down and out of the mother's body.

 This position is called LOA - Left Occiput Anterior.

 LEFT - Location of your baby's back in relation to your body